mosip/documentation/docs/Registration-Processor-APIs.md

 RPR-MVS-016 | Reg Id should not be null or empty  | Reg Id should not be null or empty RPR-MVS-022 | TablenotAccessibleException in Manual verification  | TablenotAccessibleException in Manual verification

-## 4.5 Manual Verification Packet Info API
+## 4.5 Manual Adjudication Packet Info API

 - #### `POST /registrationprocessor/v1/manualverification/packetInfo`